Readit News logoReadit News

 papageek commented on 93-year-old YouTuber back in business after being kicked off platform cbc.ca/news/canada/toront... · Posted by u/fbelzile

-qmarchi · 9 months ago
+qmarchi · a year ago

 Disclaimer: Former Technical Solutions Engineer for GCP, aka Support for Customers.
 Also Former Engineer on YouTube Caching.